 has been used as a slaughterhouse and a prison.
 It was a wine and provision storage facility used by the pirates when it was ransacked in 1586 by Sir Francis Drake.

 When you enter the cathedral you will feel a calmness come over you.
 Seeing the interior for the first time is a real experience.
 It is so quiet, relaxing, and overpowering and yet it has such a reverent feeling.
 Make sure to look up toward the heavens and notice the vaulted ceiling made to look like palm branches representing the original roof of the first church.
 There are many different chapels inside the large structure.
 The stained glass is magnificent.
 The mahogany alter, the carved animals, the statues, the high hammered silver alter, it is all so beautiful.
 It holds the mausoleums of some archbishops including Geraldini Bastidas.
 It holds the tombstones of Simón Bolívar.
 There is a touchstone on the wall where people of the Colonial City would come to the cathedral for refuge.
 They would touch the stone when entering and be safe from attackers.
 There is a painting dates from 1523 of La Virgen de la Altagracia.
 It is even said that Columbus remains were kept there until they were moved to the Faro a Colón.

-Cost: Free but if you do want a taped tour there is a small fee.
+Cost: There is a small entrance fee.
+If you do want a taped tour there is an additional fee.
 Mon.-Sat.
 9-4; Sun.
 Masses begin at 6 AM Proper dress required.

 The east end of Calle el Conde between Arzobispo Meriño and Isabel la Católica, Colonial Zone at Parque Colon.